 UVM's nationally recognized Master of Social Work program prepares students for specialized practice in transformative social work with individuals, families, groups, organizations, and communities in the post-modern environment.
 Our curriculum emphasizes strengths-oriented, relational practice guided by principles of social justice and human rights, and a conceptual framework of critical social construction.

-Social work education at UVM prepares students for the multiple role demands and organizational settings characteristic of social work in Vermont and the current era of social work in the US .
-While our MSW program prepares students for social work practice that is locally informed, it also prepares our students with a mindfulness of the global and national influences on the profession and the dissonance that competing demands among these influences create for social workers everywhere in the US .
-These demands include issues of social justice, human diversity, and the uneven protection and distribution of rights and access to resources and opportunities.
+While social work education at UVM prepares students for the multiple role demands and organizational settings characteristic of social work in Vermont and the current era of social work in the U.S., our MSW program also prepares students with a mindfulness of the global influences on the profession and the dissonance that competing demands among these influences create for social workers everywhere in the U.S. These demands include issues of social justice, human diversity, and the uneven protection and distribution of rights and access to resources and opportunities.

 Our students learn to become reflective, conscientious lifelong learners and professionals whose practice reflects the most humane and empowering knowledge, skills, and values of social work.

 Before accepting a position at Age Well Vermont, Emily prepared for her career aspiration to support aging Vermonters through her internship with the UVM Center on Aging and the UVM Medical Center’s Memory Program.

 “I enjoyed the clinical social work experience engaging with individuals and groups at the Memory Program while partnering alongside some of the best social workers in the field.
 I also partnered with the Vermont chapter of the Alzheimer’s Association to start a group for people living with younger onset dementia and Alzheimer’s disease – the first of its kind in Vermont.”